tessapower/tessapower.github.io/src/_posts/2020-06-02-unit-testing-cpp-terminal-app-native-visual-studio.md

     <img alt="Add the Project Reference" src="{{ site.baseurl }}/assets/posts/2020-06-02-unit-testing/add-project-ref.gif" height=400>

+{% include warning.html
-What tripped me up was forgetting to also `#include` the header files the unit tests need access to.
+    content="What tripped me up was forgetting to also `#include` the header files the unit tests need access to.
 The reference doesn't automatically give the Unit Test Project access to the `#include`d headers from the referenced project—you need to specify the ones it will need.

-At this stage, I didn't have any header files, so I didn't realise until later.
+At this stage, I didn't have any header files, so I didn't realise until later."%}

 ### Deciding how to structure the Unit Test Project